You are here

-Our aim is to empower U.S. Institutional Animal Care and Use Committees (IACUC) and their institutions to increase compliance with federal standards while minimizing regulatory burden.
-The Interagency Collaborative Animal Research Education (ICARE) Project uses active learning pedagogy which has been shown to increase effectiveness of adult education in factual and theoretical understanding of scientific and ethical issues by engaging the learner in activities that require the application of high-level concepts.
+Our aim is to empower U.S. Institutional Animal Care and Use Committees (IACUC) and their institutions to improve animal welfare and increase compliance with federal standards while minimizing regulatory burden.

 ICARE AcademiesICARE Academies (IA) use active learning pedagogy to train IACUC members and institutional and animal program personnel to meet their responsibilities for animal welfare oversight.
 The ICARE Academies will empower the learner to assume accountability for facts and conceptual understanding of federal standards through the study of realistic problems encountered in animal care and use programs.

 - Participation is open to those involved in animal care and use programs, including IACUC members and staff, Institutional Officials, veterinarians, animal facilities personnel, administrators, consultants, and compliance and regulatory personnel.

 - Attendees will work in both large interactive sessions and small facilitated breakout groups.
 In all of the sessions, attendees will engage in learning activities such as interactive presentations, group work, and discussions.